scottcheng/renren-album-downloader/README.md

 - - - - -

-Renren album downloader packs up all the photos in an arbitrary Renren album in a zip, and sends it to your disk.
+Renren Album Downloader packs up all the photos in an arbitrary Renren album in a zip, and sends it to your disk.

 How to use